The Third (tertius) Volitional Argument for the Existence of God

 Let us pull this apart Volition, or will, is the cognitive, or thinking process by which an individual decides on and commits to a particular course of action.
 It would include affect (that feeling or emotion) and motivation (that is goals or expectations).
 Applying the concept of volition to the arguments for the existence of God there are at least two existing versions that we need to consider and have a quick look at before we can present the current or third argument, these two are: 1.
 The (First) Volitional Argument for God and 2.
 The Neo-Volitional Argument for God.
 These are both philosophical arguments that have been developed to argue the existence of God based on volition or will.

-- The original version of The Volitional Argument for God – from1896. – also known as the ‘Will to Believe’ Argument, suggests that belief in God is not solely based on evidence or rational argumentation, but also on personal choice and inclination.
+- The original version of The Volitional Argument for God – from 1896. – also known as the ‘Will to Believe’ Argument.
+This argument suggests that belief in God is not solely based on evidence or rational argumentation, but also on personal choice and inclination.
 Inspired by William James, this argument emphasizes that humans naturally desire to believe in a higher power, and this inclination can be sufficient grounds for accepting God’s existence.
 Proponents argue that belief in God offers meaning, purpose, and moral guidance, making it rational to choose belief even without conclusive evidence.
 Critics, however, question the validity of basing belief on desire alone, citing potential biases and subjectivity.
 William James’ influential essay “The Will to Believe” introduced this argument, asserting that belief in God can be justified based on personal experience and needs, rather than strict evidence or logic, sparking ongoing debate in the philosophy of religion.
 However, I believe a quote from CS Lewis underscores this belief.
 In his book Mere Christianity, he discusses how human desires suggest the existence of what they long for.
 “Creatures are not born with desires unless satisfaction for those desires exists.
 A baby feels hunger: well, there is such a thing as food.
 A duckling wants to swim: well, there is such a thing as water.
 Men feel sexual desire: well, there is such a thing as sex.
 If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.”
 Lewis uses this argument to suggest that our longing for something beyond what we find in this life implies the existence of a transcendent reality, which he argues is God and Heaven.

-- A more recent version is The Neo-Volitional Argument for the existence of God from the early 21st century.
+- A more recent version is The Neo-Volitional Argument for the existence of God stems from the early 21st century.
 This Alternate Version is credited to philosopher Edward Feser, and also focuses on volition as a key aspect of reality to demonstrate the existence of God.
 It begins by acknowledging the presence of volitional agents like humans, who exhibit will and intention.
 These agents prompt inquiries into the reasons behind their actions, leading to the concept of an ultimate volitional agent—identified as God—whose will is the source of all purposeful actions.
 The argument posits that every volitional agent requires a cause, leading to the necessity of a first cause, which is considered to be God, the uncaused, self-existent initiator of all intentional behavior in the universe.

 Now for a somewhat different angle to this argument.
-What I propose as a volitional argument for the existence of God is based two realities.
+What I propose as a volitional argument for the existence of God is based on two realities.
 The reality of material entities and immaterial entities.
 Material entities like chairs, trees, the universe.
 And immaterial entities like stories and music.

 Developing the Third Volitional Argument for the Existence of God we will look at: